eriksank/permutation-engine/README.md

 _Note: We can find the next permutation by looking up its index with `index=engine.perm2index(perm)` and then increment the index with `index++` and then find the permutation for this next index with `perm=engine.index2perm(index)`._

-There is also a direct way through the function `engine.nextPerm(perm)` to finding the next permutation for a given permutation:
+There is also a direct way through the function `engine.nextPerm(perm)` to find the next permutation for a given permutation:

 ```javascript
 var engine=new permutationEngine(9);